Vietnam War protest music

 The protest music that came out of the Vietnam War era was stimulated by the unfairness of the draft, the loss of American lives in Vietnam, and the unsupported expansion of war.
 The Vietnam War era (1960–1975) was a time of great controversy for the American public.
 Desperate to stop the spread of communism in South-East Asia, the United States joined the war effort.
 Although it was a civil war between South and North Vietnam, a larger war was taking place behind it.
 The Soviet Union, a communist country, was supporting North Vietnam, leading the United States to support Southern Vietnam in the hope that it adopts a democratic government.
 Many of the people in Southern Vietnam did not want America's assistance in the war, and many Americans did not want to be involved.

-For the first time in history the public was not in support of the war, and the first time they could see its affects in their own living room.
-The Vietnam War has been known as the first "Television War", as it was the first war to bring the violence and terror into the homes of many Americans.
+For the first time in history, the public was not in support of the war and for the first time, they could see its effects from their own living rooms.
+The Vietnam War has been known as the first "Television War", as it was the first to bring the violence and terror into the homes of many Americans.
 As Americans experienced and viewed the war from across seas regularly, support for the war began to dwindle.
-Musical artists at the time were young people who were being directly impacted by the war, leading them to illustrate their objections through music.
-Which led creation of new genres and styles of music; rock, folk, soul, and blues.
+Musical artists at the time were often young people, directly impacted by the war, leading them to illustrate their objections through music, leading to the creation of new genres and styles of music; rock, folk, soul, and blues.
 Each artist contributed to the movement by describing their own feelings and experiences with the world through music.

 Impacts

 Youth

 Throughout American history, social movements have always been associated with the youth.
 In the 1960s particularly, teenagers and young adults were the main protestors of the war.
 Men of the age of 18 were enrolled in the draft and expected to fight in Vietnam.
 The legal age to vote against the war was 21, so these boys agreed that if they were old enough to fight in the war they should be old enough to oppose it.
 They used music as a way to grow culture and support against what they believed as an unjust system.

 The opposition against the war was able to help youth of different groups gather together.
-In an America still filled with racism, young blacks and young whites were able to agree that the cost of life was too high.
+In an America still filled with racism, young black and white people were able to agree that the cost of life was too high.
 The protest created by students at this time has been seen as the most pervasive case of student activism in American history.
 Even with television giving families a front-row seat into the conflict, it did not have much influence on everyday American life.
 The constant stages against the draft helped keep people aware of the horrors of the war and is said to be pivotal in dissolving public support.